Foot Complications of Diabetes

 Peripheral vascular disease:

 Diabetes can also affect blood circulation, which can affect the ability of the body to heal when damage occurs.
 Reduction in blood circulation to the feet restricts delivery of oxygen and nutrients that are required for normal maintenance and repair, which would result in slow healing of foot injuries, infection or ulcerations.
-Sometimes, poor circulation can result in ischemic foot and gangrene (cell death) and ulcers may be painful.
-It has been demonstrated that smoking decreases blood flow to feet.
+Sometimes, poor circulation can result in ischemic foot and gangrene (cell death).
+It has been demonstrated that smoking decreases blood flow to the feet.

 The symptoms include: